 Something breaks inside of Nancy right there.
 The mechanism that lets her distinguish between true and false, between good and bad, shatters.
 Whatever face she puts forward to the world, she’ll always be the Cassandra of Clyde’s portrait, staring emptily out from a private hell.

 At the end of the film, Nancy comes full circle and returns to the place where she learned to lie.
 The music box again tumbles to the floor and Brahm punctuates the parallel with the exact same angle—peering up at Nancy.
-Not even her bridal veil separates her from the uncanny gaze of the camera.
+Not even her bridal veil can shield her from the uncanny gaze of the camera.
+The veil trembles like a canopy above us, enfolding us with Nancy as we look up, as if from a point within her.
 She suddenly relives the trauma that pursued her and drove her to repeat a cycle of crime and deceit.

 The Eyes of a Prophetess